-Charge speed is measured in kW and is determined by a number of different factors such as the charger’s capacity and the size of your vehicle’s battery.
+Charge speed is measured in kW and is determined by a number of different factors.

 For example, you drive a car with a maximum charge speed of 50kW.
 You can use any of our chargers (i.e., a 350 kW charger), but you will not be able to charge faster than 50 kW.